Skip to content

 You could also do something more involved, such as prompting the licensee the first time they run the application to enter some secret text (e.g., a password or GUID) and storing a hash of it and the public key in protected storage.
 Then the application could use the hash as the Product ID.
 Of course, the licensee would have to keep that text as secret as they should keep the license file.

-The project includes an example client application that demonstrates how to use the client NuGet library to validate a license and access the license's information.
+The LicenseManagerX_Example project is an example application to demonstrate how to use the NuGet client library to validate a license and access the license's information.